unahouExosite/docs/portals/README.md

 ##### Response

-* `200 OK`: Returned if the currently authenticated user has permission for currently domain and a body containing an array of [account object](#account-object).
+* `200 OK`: Returned along with a body containing an array of [account object](#account-object) if the caller user has permission to list accounts.
-* `403 Forbidden`: Returned if the currently authenticated user does not have permission for currently domain.
+* `403 Forbidden`: Returned if the caller user does not have `d_u_view` permission for the domain.
-* `500 Internal Server Error`: Returned if an error occurs while retrieving the list of avatars.
+* `500 Internal Server Error`: Returned if an error occurs while retrieving the list of accounts.

 ##### Example